stfbk/stfbk.github.io/_projects/_template.md

 role:                           # Role of the Unit in the project (optional)

-partners:                       # Partners of the project (optional)
-    # Either free text, or structured text as follows:
-    # Repeat the following structure to add more partners
-    - name:                     # Name of the partner
-      detail:                   # Details about the partner
-      link:                     # Website of the partner

 people:                         # People involved in the project (optional)
     # For each person, add details on _data/people.yml